Reweighting simulated events using machine-learning techniques in the CMS experiment: Reweighting to higher-order calculations

 The results from the NLO-to-NNLO reweighting are presented for about 10 million NLO events and 10 million NNLO events, different from the ones used for the training.
 Distributions in the kinematic properties of the \ttbar system are compared, treating the \PQt and \PAQt as stable particles.
 In Fig.~\ref{fig:MiNNLO_t}, the distributions in \pt and $\eta$ of the \PQt are shown.
 The differences between the NLO and NNLO calculations amount to less than 10\% at low \pt, increasing to 15\% at high \pt.
 The differences between the distributions in $\eta$ are smaller between the NLO and NNLO calculations and range from 2\% in the central region to about 6\% at $\abs{\eta}=5$.
 When comparing the reweighted NLO samples with the NNLO samples, we find agreement within the statistical uncertainties.
 We observe a very similar picture in the distributions of the \PAQt, which are not shown here.

 {\tolerance=800 Comparisons between the NLO, NNLO, and NLO-to-NNLO reweighted predictions for the \ttbar system are shown in Fig.~\ref{fig:MiNNLO_tt}.
 In all distributions, there are significant differences between the NLO and NNLO predictions.
 The NLO-to-NNLO reweighting brings the NLO predictions into agreement with the NNLO predictions within the statistical uncertainties over the full kinematic range of the \ttbar system.
 We note that the reweighting works even for observables that were not part of the training, such as \etatt (upper right of Fig.~\ref{fig:MiNNLO_tt}) or $\Delta\phi$, which is the difference in azimuthal angle between the \PQt and \PAQt (lower left of Fig.~\ref{fig:MiNNLO_tt}).
 The mass of the \ttbar system (lower right of Fig.~\ref{fig:MiNNLO_tt}) is also in good agreement between the NNLO and NLO-to-NNLO reweighted predictions, which is important in searches for beyond-the-SM effects.
 The DCTR reweighting achieves this simultaneously with all other kinematic distributions of the \ttbar system, which is not possible with traditional reweighting methods.
-A limitation of the method is that additional radiation beyond the \pt-leading jet is not accurately reweighted to the NNLO predictions, because the recoil from the \ttbar system is distributed evenly over the remaining jets in the event. }
+A limitation of the method is that additional radiation beyond the \pt-leading jet is not accurately reweighted to the NNLO predictions, because the recoil from the \ttbar system is distributed evenly over the remaining jets in the event.
+As a result, observables related to additional radiation such as the jet multiplicity are not accurately reweighted to the NNLO prediction. }